abrar-syed/auctionDApp/README.md

 2.npm install

-3.Make sure testrpc is running on its default port.
+3.Make sure **testrpc** is running on its default port.
 Then:

-    npm run start
+  - 'npm run start'

-    npm run build
+  - 'npm run build'

-    truffle test
+  - 'truffle test'

 Run  'npm run start' to view the app on localhost.